Spyware, adware, malware removal

 Are you running Microsoft Windows?
 Then chances are your PC is

-connected MS Windows based computer that has not got at least one variety of spyware running on it.
+connected MS Windows based computer to have least one variety of spyware running on it.

 Very often, the first you know is your computer has got so slow that it

 is virtually unusable.
-Your Microsoft Internet Explorer home page may
+Your browser home page may

 have changed or you may keep getting pop up windows appearing.
 Some

-spyware will redirect you to a web page you have not requested, and you
+spyware will redirect you to a web page you have not requested, or open multiple windows.

 How do I get rid of it?

-The first thing you should do is to install, update and run a spyware checker.
-Examples are Spybot Search & Destroy
+The first thing you should do is to install, update and run a spyware checker, for example Spybot Search & Destroy

 You may have to run more than one of these, as some are better at

 removing certain malware than others.
+You must also be very careful not to download a fake malware removal tool, as these can make matters worse.
 This will get rid of most of your

-infections, but there are some types of spyware out there that can be
+infections, but there are some types of malware out there that can be

 very difficult to remove, and need important system files edited by